 It will come down to how well we think.

 Being human, not robot, what’s needed is the right environment to allow your thinking skills to flourish, and your cognitive health is key to this.
-Because while automatic behaviours enable you to conserve mental energy and access some very useful mental shortcuts, retaining good access to your conscious mind for higher order thinking; learning, planning, organising and decision-making is what provides the mental flexibility, agility and innovation required to meet the needs of the 21st-century workplace.
+Because while robotic behaviours enable you to conserve mental energy and access some very useful mental shortcuts, retaining good access to your conscious mind for higher order thinking; learning, planning, organising and decision-making is what provides the mental flexibility, agility and innovation required to meet the needs of the 21st-century workplace.

 Thinking is the new black.